jduggan83/see-a-mess/README.md

 #### Bugs and Ideas

- - sort out carousel articles
+ - more "style" options on each container or a way to pass classes
- - thumbnail image for readmore
+ - thumbnail image for readmore. remove readmore for all
  - fix how order works with items like jumbotron
  - a map or iframe object
- - more "style" options on each container or a way to pass classes
  - use LESS at runtime to specify for gloabal style variables
  - ability to choose a theme and/or link to a custom css file
  - For user editing, have a give me html piece to create a custom element of this and paste in html to change.